zzdaw/find-your-other-half/README.md

 # find-your-other-half
-Web App to practice fetch() and route on ReactJS
+Web App to practice fetch() and route on ReactJS.
+Desktop resolution for now.